-In experiment 6, there was a p53 level ELISA assay done with the same groups as experiment five, with each group done in triplicate.
-The treatment's concentrations were kept the same but decreased 10-fold because, in the six-well plate, 50μL of each treatment went into 1mL of media, while in the ninety-six well plate $5\mu$ L of each treatment went into 1mL of media.
-A solution containing cells was put into the flow cytometry to determine cells/ $\mu$ L; from this information, the amount of $\mu$ L per 10,000 cells was determined.
-Each of the ninety-six wells were given that amount of $\mu$ L.
+In experiment with P53, there was a p53 level ELISA assay done with the same groups as experiment five, with each group done in triplicate.
+The treatment's concentrations were kept the same but decreased 10-fold because, in the six-well plate, 50μ L of each treatment went into 1mL of media, while in the ninety-six well plate 5μ L of each treatment went into 1mL of media.
+A solution containing cells was put into the flow cytometry to determine cells/ μ L; from this information, the amount of μ L per 10,000 cells was determined.
+Each of the ninety-six wells were given that amount of μ L.